Hugo-BARNAS/ToDoList.vue/README.md

 * #4: Create a ListTodo component and give to it the List I received.
 The ListTodo component will iterate through the Array I received and will call SingleTodo component for each item of the List.
 * #5: Check or uncheck the different tasks in order to see what we still have to do.
 * #6: Add some tasks to make it more dynamic.
+* #7: Create a new component Sentence who will display a different sentence depending of the number of tasks done

 ## Screenshots